BUILDING INFORMATION MODELLING - 2020/1

 - Unseen written examination (2 hours, 50%) – [LO assessed 1 and 2]

-Formative assessment and feedback is through a range of self assessment excersises (named “discussion exercises”) provided on SurreyLearn.
-The answer to these discussion exercises will be commented on a weekly basis.
+Formative assessment and feedback are through a range of self-assessment exercises.
 These exercises will provide automatic feedback where necessary.
 Feedback is also given on SurreyLearn in forum discussions and through comments on coursework submissions.

-- The module aims to provide an appreciation of the fundamentals of Building Information Modelling and its implementation into Infrastructure Engineering.
+- The primary module aim is to provide an appreciation of the fundamentals of Building Information Modelling and its implementation into Infrastructure Engineering.

 C - Cognitive/analytical